superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 | Luminoth         | 0.126206 | 0.098689 | 0.115189 | 0.340084 |
 | Living Graffiti  | 0.091063 | 0.110944 |  0.12858 | 0.330587 |

-Our second and third results, Luminoth and Living Graffiti, both possess all three characteristics, contributing to their respective total scores.
-The top result, Whispering Shade, though its `behavior` score (0.006) is less related to light manipulation, it excels in the `look` (0.168) with its glowing features and `habitat` (0.203) in dark places.
-This combination gives Whispering Shade the highest total score of 0.377, making it the most relevant monster overall.
+Our second and third results, Luminoth and Living Graffiti, both possess all three of the desired characteristics.
+The top result, Whispering Shade, though it's less relevant in terms of light manipulation - as reflected in its `behavior` score (0.006), has "glowing" features and a dark environment that make its `look` (0.168) and `habitat` (0.203) scores very high, giving it the highest total score (0.377), making it the most relevant monster overall.
 What an improvement!

 Can we can replicate our results?
 Let's try another query and find out.